libra/website/docs/community/contributing.md

 code can be found in this [repo](https://github.com/libra/libra.github.io/)).
 It is built using [Docusaurus](https://docusaurus.io/):

-If you know Markdown, you can
+If you know Markdown, you can already contribute!
-   already contribute!).
 This lives in the the [libra.github.io repo](https://github.com/libra/libra.github.io).

 To build the documentation you will need [Node](https://nodejs.org/en/) >= 8.x and [Yarn](https://yarnpkg.com/en/) >= 1.5.